-Fibroid Treatment in Flower Mound and Dallas, TX
+Fibroid Treatment for Women near Dallas, TX

 As a proven and effective treatment for fibroids, Uterine Fibroid Embolization is an alternative to hysterectomy or myomectomy.
 This procedure is not experimental and has been performed for the last 20 years.
 UFE has provided hundreds of thousands of women with faster symptom relief from their fibroids without major surgery.
 UFE typically involves only 7–10 days of recovery as opposed to six to eight weeks of recovery after major fibroid surgery.
 Patients can now discuss with Dr. Robert Handley to have the uterine fibroid embolization procedure done through femoral access or radial access.